 I found there the social entrepreneurs you were waiting for.
 But the beauty of The Netherlands (and what seems to be a big difference with France) is the diversity available during this event: entrepreneurs, social entrepreneurs, companies, social companies, NGOs, academics, politicians, … I even saw military officers.
 This diversity -and inclusivity- is much more social than the social design presented earlier in Eindhoven.

 And it’s one of the lessons shared during this event: partnerships are great.
-Indeed, and I learned this on Lesvos, partnerships make organizations more sustainable.
-For Lesvos, it brings more diversity of income, volunteers and expertise.
-It also helps to solve needs and problems based on each other’s resources.
+Indeed, and I learnt this on Lesvos too: partnerships make organizations more resilient.
+For Lesvos, it brings more diversity of income, more volunteers, and more expertise.
+It also helps to solve challenges based on each other’s resources.

-To give a quick example about this side effect, there was a funny moment during the ImpactFest.
-A speaker talked about the fantastic world of new technologies in computing and the growing leading power of China: you know, the quantum computers, AI, … facial recognition.
+To give a quick example about my frustration, there was a funny moment during the ImpactFest.
+A speaker talked about the fantastic world of new technologies in computing and the growing leading power of China: you know, the quantum computers, AI, machine learning, … facial recognition.

 At the end of the presentation someone brought the ethical issue of such resources being used by the Chinese government.
 His value towards innovation and technology got smashed by ethics.
 Of course he knew the topic.
 Of course ethic is also part of his values.
-But you could seehim struggling to reply in a clearly (I didn’t push him further by introducing the environmental impact of supercomputers and technologies).
+But you could see him struggling to reply in a clear way, he had to reboot (I didn’t push him further by introducing the environmental impact of such technologies).

-It is this dissonance of values that bothers me with social companies.
+It is this dissonance of values that also bothers me with social companies.
 It’s a community claiming loud to be doing good (focusing on people) and claiming loud that technologies are going to save us all.
-I am surprised to see the lack of autocritic about the use of technologies and its potential negative impact on people we want to help and nature.
+I am surprised to see the lack of auto-critic about the use of technologies and its potential negative impact on the exact same people they want to save.
 It makes me quite doubtful about the real motivations of this community.
-Again, this is an example: I could see that the spectators had similar doubts during the presentation.
+Again, this is just an example: hopefully, I could see that the spectators had similar doubts than me during the presentation.